GreyKeenan/dukesup/index.md

 Playing Cards
 --------------------------------------------------

-On your turn, you can play cards from your hand to the table.
-These may be new runs/sets, or they may add to existing runs/sets.
+You may play cards from your hand to the table in runs/sets.
+The cards may be new runs/sets, or they may add to existing runs/sets.

 Sometimes, you can play the opponent's DUKES to the table.
 See "Taking the Opponent's DUKES".